-- 1. Results from the internet-based Test of English as a Foreign Language (TOEFL), minimum acceptable score is 99; - 2.
+- 1. Results from the internet-based Test of English as a Foreign Language (TOEFL including At Home and Best Score tests), minimum acceptable score is 98; - 2.
 Results from the International English Language Testing System (IELTS), minimum acceptable score is 7; - 3.
-Results from a Duolingo English Test (select "CMU College of Engineering") - 4.
-Attendance at a U.S. University in a four-year undergraduate program.
-In this situation, students may submit expired test scores to fulfill the requirement; we encourage students to submit testing that is most reflective of current level of English proficiency.
+Results from a Duolingo English Test (select "CMU College of Engineering"), minimum acceptable score is 105:

-Students may request a waiver of the test requirement; decisions are made on a case-by-case basis.
-For students who have had the English Proficiency testing waived or have not met our minimum scores as listed above, the INI submits to OIE a Verification of English Language Proficiency for Graduate Admissions form, signed by the INI Director and the Dean of the College of Engineering (CIT).
+For students have not met our minimum scores as listed above, the INI submits to OIE a Verification of English Language Proficiency for Graduate Admissions form, signed by the INI Director and the Dean of the College of Engineering (CIT).

-Failure to submit an approved English Proficiency test or to formally obtain a test waiver from the INI may result in the application being marked "Incomplete" and not reviewed for admission consideration.
+Failure to submit an approved English Proficiency test may result in the application being marked "Incomplete" and not reviewed for admission consideration.